 After a banner 2021, it was hard to see another fantastic year for stocks in 2022.
 Therefore, when I compared a 5% expected return to a 4.25% mortgage rate, getting a guaranteed 4.25% return by paying down debt was relatively attractive.

 As the year progressed and stocks declined, my enthusiasm for stocks also faded.
 But I kept buying on the way down as I usually have done since 1999.
 After the Fed committed to raising rates aggressively, it felt like risk assets wouldn’t recover until there were definite signs inflation was rolling over.
-Thankfully, the signs are now here.
+Thankfully, the signs are now here with inflation peaking in July.

 Therefore, if you are uncertain about risk asset returns, paying off debt is a relatively better move.
 The higher the interest rate on the debt, the more attractive it is to pay down.